sjessa/NucleoATAC/README.md

   can now accept a fragments file instead of a BAM file for calculation of the fragment size distribution, which will fetch the chunk region from the fragments file using `pysam`'s tabix interface, and then populate the 2D matrix
+- Add chunk handling for the fragemnts file as well

 #### Restrict analysis to chromosomes of interest